open-coding/webcomponents-json-example/README.md

 ⚠ Experimental ⚠ example that demonstrates how an autonomous custom element can be updated by JSON.
 I just wanted to write my first custom element and investigate how JSON can be used to initialize and update a webcomponent instead of writing dozens of attributes where some of them may not even result in a standard html attribute.
 This is especially intended for applications that receive data from a server and have no frontend logic in the browser.

-The example is deliberately kept very minimalistic and consists of only three files that are copied via [gulp](https://gulpjs.com/) to the `\dist` folder.
+The example is deliberately kept very minimalistic and consists of only a few files that are packed via [gulp](https://gulpjs.com/) to the `\dist` folder.
 There is only a simple build stack just to ensure that this example runs in common browser.
 Yes, including IE11 😥

 Not all browsers support all necessary specifications, so I recommend to use Google Chrome.
 For more information [see caniuse.com](https://caniuse.com/#search=webcomponents)